-As the Mobile Connectivity Index is focused on connecting the unconnected, we are primarily interested in measuring prices of entry-level handsets that allow users access to the internet rather than high-end devices that are sold at premium prices.
+As the Mobile Connectivity Index is focused on connecting the unconnected, we are interested in measuring prices of entry-level handsets that allow users access to the internet rather than high-end devices that are sold at premium prices.
 In order to obtain this data, Tarifica researched the cheapest handset available in each market with internet-browsing capability - it could therefore be a smartphone3 or a feature phone4.
 Given that the performance for basic internet mobile applications (such as basic video or social networking) is only functional with 3G and 4G, this analysis excluded devices with 2G and WAP connectivity.
 The fieldwork of collection of device prices was carried out by inspecting the devices available on the websites of all mobile network operators in each country; other retailers' websites were analysed for the countries where MNOs did not offer handsets.
-This approach was taken due to the resources required to inspect all non-MNO retailers in each country.
+This approach was taken due to the significant resource required to inspect all non-MNO retailers in each country.
 It therefore means that in some markets there may be cheaper devices available - but by keeping the approach consistent across countries, the relative differences across countries should remain unbiased.

-2 See Measuring Information Society Reports.
+2See Measuring Information Society Reports.
 The ITU's approach to collecting pricing data differs slightly to the approach used by Tarifica, particularly because the ITU only collects data from the largest mobile operator whereas Tarifica considered all operators.
-However, we carried out an analysis of the changes in pricing from 2015 to 2016 and in the vast majority of cases, the changes were reasonable.

-3 A smartphone is a device that has an open operating platform (where new applications can be developed and installed by the user).
+3A smartphone is a device that has an open operating platform (where new applications can be developed and installed by the user).

-4 A feature phone is a device with a closed platform.
+4A feature phone is a device with a closed platform.

 As with mobile tariffs, prices were captured in local currencies for most countries.
-These were then converted into US dollars using exchange rates as of Q1 2017.
-This approach was used to obtain pricing data for 2016.
-To derive pricing data for 2014 and 2015, we used data from Strategy Analytics on the average selling price (ASP) of smartphones for each country and estimated historic prices by applying ASP growth rates to 2016 data.
-This approach assumes that changes in entry-level internet-enabled handset prices are similar to the average change in all smartphone prices.
-When the index is updated in 2018, we will have an additional year of data and so can adjust this assumption if necessary.
+These were then converted into US dollars using exchange rates as of Q1 2017 and Q1 2018.
+This approach was used to obtain pricing data for 2016 and 2017 respectively.
+To derive pricing data for 2014 and 2015, we used data from Strategy Analytics on the average selling price (ASP) of handsets for each country and estimated historic prices by applying ASP growth rates to 2016 data.